 - women’s health

-- disability, long-term health and neurodiversity (autism, dyslexia, dyspraxia, and other specific learning differences)
+- disability, long-term health and neurodiversity (including autism, dyslexia, dyspraxia, and other specific learning differences)

 How I work